-Note: Nolen Dubuc is appearing as Billy in Stratford Festival’s production of Billy Elliot the Musical (BETM) in Stratford, Ontario from April 16 to November 24, 2019.
+Note: Nolen Dubuc’s final show as Billy in Stratford Festival’s production of Billy Elliot the Musical (BETM) in Stratford, Ontario was on November 24, 2019.

 Debut: April 16, 2019 (Stratford, Ontario)

 Total Performances as Billy: 119 (No partial shows)